refractionPOINT/lce_doc/docs/qs-virustotal.md

 The free tier of VirusTotal allows four lookups per minute via the API.

 Note: LimaCharlie employs a global cache of all VirusTotal requests which should significantly reduce your costs if you are using VirusTotal at scale.
+VirusTotal requests are cached for 3 days.

 Once you have your VirusTotal API key you can add it to the integrations section of the LimaCharlie web app.